Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability

 The Disability Royal Commission was established in April 2019 in response to community concern about widespread reports of violence against, and the neglect, abuse and exploitation of, people with disability.

-The Disability Royal Commission is investigating:
+The Disability Royal Commission was tasked with investigating:

 • preventing and better protecting people with disability from experiencing violence, abuse, neglect and exploitation